derivo-company/neo2rdf/README.md

 NEO2RDF(1)			       Neo2rdf Manual				  NEO2RDF(1)

 NAME
-       neo2rdf - Converts a Neo4j database into an RDF file in Turtle format.
+       neo2rdf - Converts a Neo4j database to RDF Turtle

 SYNOPSIS
        neo2rdf [-hV] [COMMAND]

 DESCRIPTION
-       Converts a Neo4j database into an RDF file in Turtle format.
+       Neo2RDF is a command line application that converts a Neo4j database into RDF Turtle format.
+It is implemented in Java and uses the official Neo4j record storage reader.

 OPTIONS
        -h, --help